ngbplatform/NGB/docs/guides/add-document-with-accounting-and-registers.md

 The verified `DocumentService` anchor shows that runtime exposes:

 - relationship graph access;
-- accounting entries and register effects queries;
+- accounting entries and register effects queries.

-- UI effects such as whether the document can be edited, posted, unposted, or reapplied.
+Document availability is deliberately not part of the effects DTO in platform 2.0.
+Register Document Actions and expose them through `IDocumentActionQueryService.GetEditorStateAsync(...)`;
+the shared editor renders the evaluated `actions` collection instead of reconstructing lifecycle or vertical capability flags.

 That means a production-ready document should not stop at persistence and posting.
 It should also support:

 - document flow relationships;
 - accounting effects visibility;
 - operational-register effect visibility;
+- metadata-driven editor actions with authorization and disabled reasons;
 - audit trail visibility.

 ## 8. Compose the vertical host